pingcap/docs-cn/FAQ.md

 #### What is TiDB?

 TiDB is a distributed SQL database that features in horizontal scalability, high availability and consistent distributed transactions.
-It also enables you to use MySQL’s SQL syntax and protocol to manage and retrieve data.
+It also enables you to use MySQL's SQL syntax and protocol to manage and retrieve data.

 #### What is TiDB's architecture?